Douglas-Carbonel/ControlLicense/replit.md

-✓ Harmonized sidebar, header, cards, and layout with login design colors ✓ Implemented DW IT Solutions official corporate palette (#f4f4f4, #0095da, #313d5a, #3a3a3c, #0c151f) ✓ Updated entire application to use official company brand colors consistently
+✓ Harmonized sidebar, header, cards, and layout with login design colors ✓ Implemented DW IT Solutions official corporate palette (#f4f4f4, #0095da, #313d5a, #3a3a3c, #0c151f) ✓ Updated entire application to use official company brand colors consistently ✓ Refined all modals (nova licença, edição de licença, usuários) with official corporate colors ✓ Added proper styling and descriptions to modal headers with company branding ✓ Enhanced tab navigation in edit modal with corporate blue active states

 ## Configuração Simplificada do Supabase